-Telephone wires inside your home carry a very low-voltage electrical current and are safe to work on without shutting off the power.
+Telephone wires inside your home carry a very low-voltage electrical current and are generally quite safe to work on without shutting off the power.
 In fact, only the phone company can shut off the power to the phone system.
 But just to be safe, don't work on phone wiring with wet hands or when standing in water.

 Equipment / Tools

 Strip the Outer Sheathing

 Strip 2 to 3 inches of the outer sheathing from the phone cable, using wire strippers.
 An old-style four-wire cable can be stripped using the 10-gauge slot on the wire strippers.
 Rotate the strippers as needed to cut all the way around the sheathing, being careful not to cut into the insulated wires inside the cable.
 Pull the cut piece of sheathing off of the end of the cable to expose the inner wires.

 Alternatively, some phone cables have a pull cord inside that strips the sheathing as you pull back on it.
 In this case, start by stripping only a small amount of the sheathing using wire strippers, then use the pull cord to cut back the sheathing 2 to 3 inches.
 Trim off the portion of cut sheathing, using the cutters on the strippers or using cutting pliers.

 Untwist and Strip the Individual Wires

 Untwist the individual wires inside the cable from one another.
 Strip 1/2 to 3/4 inch of insulation from each wire that you need, using the 20- or 22-gauge slot on the wire strippers.
 In many cases, you'll need to strip only two of the wires if you are installing a standard one-line residential phone line.
 A second pair of wires is used if you are installing a second line, such as a second voice-phone line.

 Then, identify the individual wires you'll be using:

 - Line 1 (primary phone line): red and green